No, I don’t want to fill out your contact form

 At this rate, you spend 75 seconds just waiting for pages in the form to load.

-And that’s not including the time to answer the questions asked - or even processing some of them.
-Don’t worry, you’ll get to review each one carefully because none of them have autocomplete attributes set.
+And that’s not including the time to answer the questions - or even to parse some of them.
+Don’t worry, you’ll get to review each one carefully, because none have autocomplete attributes set.

 You’ll also have to read through all the options in this monstrosity of a dropdown - which is helpfully not grouped or sorted in any coherent way: